-In the UK, the umbrella term GRT is used to refer to several different groups including Romany English Gypsies, Irish Travellers, Welsh Gypsies, Scottish Gypsies, New Travellers (post-1960s), and Roma migrants from Europe, as well as other smaller travelling groups such as Showmen (Richardson and Ryder, 2012a).
-GRT are not one homogenous group but several different communities with their own diverse histories and cultures (Lally, 2015).
-The term GRT has faced some contestation among the communities (Acton et al, 2014) but is accepted and used by many members and activists including those we worked with for this research.
-In the UK, most GRT groups have ethnic status under the Equality Act (2010) (Lally, 2015).
+In the UK, the umbrella term GRT is used to refer to several different groups, including Romany English Gypsies, Irish Travellers, Welsh Gypsies, Scottish Gypsies, New Travellers (post-1960s), and Roma migrants from Europe, in addition to other, smaller travelling groups, such as Showmen (Richardson and Ryder, 2012a).
+GRT people are not one homogenous group but several different communities, with their own diverse histories and cultures (Lally, 2015).
+The term GRT has faced some contestation among the communities (Acton et al., 2014), but it is accepted and used by many members and activists, including those we worked with for this research.
+In the UK, most GRT groups have a protected ethnic status under the 2010 Equality Act (Lally, 2015).
 Whilst our analysis focuses on England, it is worth noting that Roma are the largest minority ethnic group in Europe (Rostas and Ryder, 2012).
-Our argument, therefore, has applicability to wider Europe where GRT groups also face persistent exclusion (Lauritzen and Nodeland, 2018; Tremlett, 2013).
+Our argument, therefore, can be applied to wider Europe, where GRT groups also face persistent exclusion (Tremlett, 2013; Lauritzen and Nodeland, 2018).